-This month’s Boston Post Mortem is Tuesday, April 7th at Moksa in Cambridge and will begin at 7:00pm; talk begins at 8:00pm.
+This month’s Boston Post Mortem is Wednesday, March 9th at Monroe in Cambridge and will begin at 7:00pm; talk begins at 8:00pm.

 Click the following link to see the calendar of upcoming BPM events and automatically add them to your calendar.
 If you have an event that you would like added, please email board (at) bostonpostmortem (dot) org.
 Thanks!

 Sign up for our newsletter to learn about upcoming events – SIGN UP HERE